Allergic to Apple Juice But Not Apples

 Apple Juice

 Apple juices can differ considerably in the ingredients they contain.
 Besides apples or apple juice concentrate, many juice producers add other ingredients, such as natural and artificial flavors, to their juices.
 If you are not allergic to apples but get a reaction when drinking an apple juice, you most likely are allergic to one of the added ingredients.
-Natural flavors can be made with wheat- or soy-based products.
+Natural flavors can be made with wheat -- or soy -- based products.
 These two are common food allergens.

 Wheat and Soy Allergy

 If you are allergic to wheat or soy, you can get an allergic reaction when eating foods that contain these ingredients or their proteins, such as some apple juices.
 Symptoms of wheat or soy allergy include skin reactions such as hives, swelling or redness; tingling of the mouth; swelling of the lips, tongue, face or throat; stomach cramps; and diarrhea.
-In severe cases, you can suffer from an anaphylactic reaction associated with a loss of consciousness, difficulty breathing and severe drop in blood pressure.
+In severe cases, you can have an anaphylactic reaction associated with a loss of consciousness, difficulty breathing and severe drop in blood pressure.
 Anaphylaxis can be fatal unless treated quickly with an epinephrine injection.

 Onset